dipankr/dipankr/README.md

     </tr>
 </table>

-> The backend service is down as I've exhausted my free instance quota, will need to migrate it.
+> The backend service is down as I've exhausted my free instance quota
 ---

 <h3> Tools I use</h3>